patch testing on wrist

 Building Your Personal “Safe” List

-Successful patch testing isn't just about avoiding reactions - it's about building confidence in products that work for your unique skin.
+Successful patch testing isn’t just about avoiding reactions.
+It’s about building confidence in products that work for your unique skin.
 Keep a record of:

 • Products that pass patch testing with flying colors